-- 5. Box 3.
+5. Box 3.
 Roth IRA Conversion Amount.
 This box will be completed when a conversion contribution is made to a Roth IRA from a traditional IRA, SEP-IRA or SIMPLE-IRA.
 Do not include the rollover of non-Designated Roth funds from a 401(k) or similar plan into a Roth IRA.
-Such rollover contributions are to be reported in box 2. - 6.
-Box 4.
+Such rollover contributions are to be reported in box 2.

+- 6. Box 4.
 Recharacterized Contributions.
 The IRS instructions are very brief, "Enter any amounts recharacterized plus earnings from one type of IRA to another."
 If a person had made an annual contribution he or she may elect to recharacterize it as adjusted by earnings or losses.
 The total amount recharacterized is to be reported in box 4.
-Although the IRS instructions use the term, "plus earnings, the IRS should use the term, "plus or minus earnings or losses."
+Although the IRS instructions use the term, "plus earnings, the IRS should use the term, "plus or minus earnings or losses." - 7.
+Box 5.
+Fair Market Value of Account.
+The IRS instructions for this box are also very brief, "Enter the FMV of the account on December 31."